Villapizzone: 21st Century

+Intentional community of Jesuits, founded in 2003 in the neighborhood.

+Subplace, a community centre and exhibition space, was established in the neighborhood in 2022.

 Transports

 The suburb is served by the Milano Villapizzone railway station, which is located at the junction between the Turin-Milan railway and the Milan Passante railway and is managed by RFI.
 The station is served by three suburban lines (S5, S6 and S11) and by regional trains, managed by Trenord.
 The station replaced the old Milano Bovisa railway station, dismantled in 1997.

 Several tram and bus lines connect Villapizzone to the city center and to nearby suburbs.